 Docker and container technology are well-known in Enterprise today.
 The simplified view of containers as miniaturization of VMs seems to yield benefits of portability and faster startup times.
 But what is less apparent is the benefit they bring to the business.
 To understand this, we must first look at various scenarios in which the technology can be applied.
 Just as Java technology applied to IoT or Android is different from that applied to Enterprise software, the benefits realized from any technology, along with its challenges, vary depending upon the context of its application.

 In this post, we'll explore a couple of contexts in which container technology can be applied and how its benefits and challenges differ.

 In this case, application delivery teams adopt containers with the primary goal of speeding up the time-to-market for their apps or products.
-Using the rapid portability advantages of containers, development and devops engineers put together the app composition, wire together various services/ micro-services–by use of service discovery–and setup configurations for various environments.
+Using the rapid portability advantages of containers, development and DevOps engineers put together the app composition, wire together various services/ micro-services--by use of service discovery--and set up configurations for various environments.
 This context of container usage is more app-focused and less infrastructure-focused (though the resource optimization benefits of containers accrue over time as more apps adopt containers for delivery).
-Also, the approach is both design-time and run-time focused and favours development and DevOps teams over IT.
+Also, the approach is both design-time and run-time focused and favors the development and DevOps teams over IT.
 It seeks to make development teams self-sufficient in getting their apps into the hands of their users.

 Few platforms focus on these aspects that provide developers the required tools to automate the generation of container images, service versioning, and configuration for multiple environments of the app.
 The most important benefits of such platforms are rapid containerization of existing apps, rapid provisioning and configuration, and easy promotion of apps from one environment to another.
 Orchestration takes care of scalability and high-availability requirements, and these are configured entirely from an application perspective.